grongierisc/formation-template/README.md

 In this first production we will now add Business Operations.

-# 7. Operations
+# 7. Business Operations

 A Business Operation (BO) is a specific operation that will enable us to send requests from IRIS to an external application / system.
 It can also be used to directly save in IRIS what we want.
+BO aslo have an `OnMessage` function that will be called everytime this instance receive a message from any source, this will allow us to receive information from a source and do something with it.

-We will create those operations in local, that is, in the `python/bo.py` file.
-Saving the files will compile them in IRIS.
+We will create those operations in local in VSCode, that is, in the `python/bo.py` file.<br>Saving the files will compile them in IRIS.

-For our first operation we will save the content of a message in the local database.
+For our first operations we will save the content of a message in the local database and write the same information localy in a .txt file.

 We need to have a way of storing this message first.

 ## 7.1.
 Creating our storage classes

-WIP AVEC IRIS.SQL
-Storage classes are `dataclass`.
-We will need to use `misc/init.iris.sql` and `misc/init.sql` in order to create in IRIS the Table `iris.Formation`
+We will use `dataclass` to hold information in our messages.

 In our `python/obj.py` file we have:
 ```python